jrnn/sholdr/docs/specification.md

   and returns a full HTML page on each request.

 ### Code organization
-- It should be obvious from looking at the repository subfolders, that the code follows a functional structure where modules are organized by what they do.
-- Models are grouped in one directory, view blueprints in another, HTML templates in yet another, etc.
+- The code follows a functional structure where modules are organized by what they do.
+Models are grouped in one directory, view blueprints in another, HTML templates in yet another, etc.
 - On the subfolder level, code is mostly (but not always) arranged according to which database entity it deals with.
-- The only reason for this kind of layout is personal preference ...

 ### Configuration
 - There is little difference between production vs. development configurations.